loda-lang/loda-lang.github.io/reference.markdown

 div $4,$2   ; Integer divide $4 by $2 (i.e., $4 := floor($4 / $2))
 ```

-Some operations (such as `lpb`/`lpe` for loops, or `clr` for clearing memory regions) have special syntax or semantics.
+Some operations (such as `lpb`/`lpe` for loops) have special syntax or semantics.
+Memory operations (such as `clr` for clearing memory regions) manipulate contiguous regions of memory cells.
 For a complete list of available operations, their syntax, and detailed behavior, see the [Operations Reference](#operations-ref) section.

 <a name="integer-sequences"/>